mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 .. option:: --show-list, -l

-   Print a list of the topology.
+   Display a column list of the topology.

 .. option:: --version